AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 ## Authoring

-This section covers the bugs fixed in the Authoring that are common to both Editor 1.0 and Editor 2.0.
+This section covers the bugs fixed in Authoring that are common to both Editor 1.0 and Editor 2.0.

 - On low-resolution screens, the Insert Keyword dialog fails to appear when inserting a keyword from the toolbar, while it opens as expected when using **More** option.
 (GUIDES-48304)
 - Saving a topic when Schematron validation is configured with an empty rule file shows an inaccurate, generic error message.
 (GUIDES-48106)
-- Schematron rules using a text-node context does not trigger validation.
+- Schematron rules using a text-node context do not trigger validation.
 (GUIDES-14500)
 - Inserting a cross-reference using the **Web link** option adds a `scope=local` link and modifies the `href` value, instead of inserting an `scope=external` as expected.
 (GUIDES-48457)
 - Saving a referencing map results in a broken reference instead of resolving to the correct map when one author moves the referenced map while another author is concurrently adding a reference to it in an unsaved map.
 (GUIDES-47467)